COSC3020/tsp-held-karp-reis-iken/README.md

 **MY ANSWER:**

-Since we are using recursion to find all possible permutations of the tour, its runtime complexity is factorial.
-The worst-case asymptotic time complexity expression is $\Theta(n!)$.
+In my implementation here, we recursively call the helper function for $2^{n-1}$ possible subsets for each starting city, which there are n of.
+And we also take n time to iterate over each city in each subset.
+Thus, the worst-case asymptotic time complexity expression is $\Theta(n^2(2^n))$.

-In terms of memory, my implementation uses a map to store already-completed solutions to the subproblems it faces throughout the process.
-The number of subproblems should be n - 1.
-And for each of these subproblems, we generate a key whose length is n.
-Thus, the worst-case memory complexity should be $\Theta(n(n-1)!)$.
+In terms of memory, my implementation uses a map to memoize the subproblems' results.
+The number of subsets should be 2^n, and the size of each subset is n in the worst case.
+Thus, the worst-case memory complexity should be $\Theta(n(2^n)!)$.